Why it is important to use customised articles for your company

 To avoid having to change your articles frequently, it is also sensible to draw them in ways that suit how your company might be operated in the next few years, not just what you need today.

-Within a document, every one of the individual articles has been drawn with great care, not only as a standalone “rule” but to tie in with the other articles so as to produce a seamless constitution for your company.
+Within a document, every individual article has been drawn with great care, not only as a standalone “rule” but to tie in with the other articles so as to produce a seamless constitution for your company.

-As with all our documents, the drafting notes give you our comments on every article and make it very easy for you to edit to your precise requirement.
+As with all our documents, the drafting notes give you our comments on every provision and make it very easy for you to edit to your precise requirement.

-For more detailed information on the changes we have made from the model articles, you can read about structuring your company through your articles which explains in more detail.
+For more detailed information, you can read structuring your company through your articles which explains in more detail.